coleifer/peewee/docs/peewee/asyncio.rst

 -------

 ``playhouse.pwasyncio`` contains the async database implementations.
-Typically this is the only thing you will need in order to use Peewee with asyncio:
+Typically this is the only thing you need to use Peewee with asyncio:

 .. code-block:: python